koliseoapi/help/content/tickets/sales.md

 1. [Log into the system]({{< ref "authentication.md" >}})
 1. In the sidebar menu, select **Events** and click on the name of your event to open the event management page.
-1. Under **Tickets**, select **Settings**.
+1. Select **Tickets > Settings**.
 1. Set **Status** to **Enabled** and click **Save**.

 ![The Sales Settings page](/img/screenshots/events/sales-settings.avif)

-The **Sales Settings** form includes the following fields:
+The **Sales Settings** form also includes the following fields:

 - **Currency**: The currency used for ticket classes and discounts.
 - **Max Tickets per Account**: If set, the maximum number of tickets that can be purchased by a single user account.
 - **Hide ticket classes that are sold out**: If set, ticket classes that are sold out will not show on the ticket purchase interface.
-- **Tickets Editable Until**: Attendees can edit the data introduced with their tickets until the date set in this field, if any.
+- **Tickets Editable Until**: if this field is set, the user can edit the [answers]({{ ref "questions.md" }}) introduced with their tickets until this date.
 For example, you may want to disable ticket edition after ordering catering, to stop attendees from changing their meal preference.
-- **Purchase Confirmation Message**: If set, this is the confirmation e-mail that an attendee will receive after a successful ticket purchase.
+- **Purchase Confirmation Message**: If set, this is the confirmation e-mail to send to the user after a successful ticket purchase.

 ## Income